rust-lang/wg-async/src/vision/shiny_future/template.md

 *Thing about Rust's core "value propositions": performance, safety and correctness, productivity.
 Are any of them negatively impacted?
 Are there specific application areas that are impacted negatively?
 You might find the sample [projects] helpful in this regard, or perhaps looking at the goals of each [character].*

+### Did anything surprise you when writing this story?
+Did the story go any place unexpected?

+*The act of writing shiny future stories can uncover things we didn't expect to find.
+Did you have any new and exciting ideas as you were writing?
+Realize some complications that you didn't foresee?*

 ### What are some variations of this story that you considered, or that you think might be fun to write?
 Have any variations of this story already been written?

 *Often when writing stories, we think about various possibilities.
 Sketch out some of the turning points here -- maybe someone will want to turn them into a full story!
 Alternatively, if this is a variation on an existing story, link back to it here.*